- Search The Registry

 Amos was among the first two recipients of the Dr. Charles R. Drew World Medical Prize, awarded by Howard University to distinguished minority biomedical scientists.
-He was also awarded the Public Welfare Medal of the National Academy of Sciences in 1995, a doctor of science honorary degree from Harvard University in 1996, and a Harvard University Graduate School of Arts and Sciences Centennial Medal in 2000.
+He was also awarded the Public Welfare Medal of the National Academy of Sciences in 1995, a Doctor of Science honorary degree from Harvard University in 1996, and a Harvard University Graduate School of Arts and Sciences Centennial Medal in 2000.
 He was a fellow of the American Academy of Arts and Sciences and, in 1991, was elected a fellow of the American Association for the Advancement of Science and a member of the Institute of Medicine.
-He also served on the President's Cancer Panel and the National Cancer Advisory Board, and for more than 30 years, served in various leadership positions with the American Cancer Society.
+He also served on the President's Cancer Panel and the National Cancer Advisory Board and, for more than 30 years, served in various leadership positions with the American Cancer Society.

-He was a Harvard faculty member for nearly 50 years, and made research contributions to the fields of animal cell culture, bacterial metabolism, and animal and bacterial virology.
+He was a Harvard faculty member for nearly 50 years and made research contributions to animal cell culture, bacterial metabolism, and animal and bacterial virology.
 He taught at Harvard Medical School for nearly fifty years and was the first Black department chair of the school.
 He also inspired hundreds of minorities to become medical doctors.
 He was a resident of Beacon Hill, Boston.
 Harold Amos died on Feb.
 26, 2003.
 He was 84.

 Harold Amos Medical Faculty Development Program